lexxpavlov/LexxpavlovSettingsBundle/README.md

 Settings has one of type: Boolean, Integer, Float, String, Text, Html.
 You may get one separate setting or fetch group of settings.
 Fetching of settings may be cached by your cache provider used in project.

 Management of settings provides by SonataAdminBundle.
-In other case you may only get settings.
+In other case you may manage settings via code by use special functions.

 Installation (>=Symfony 2.1)
 ------------